sadnanalmanir/gbcl-evidence-extraction/README.md

 This repository implements a text-mining pipeline using the [GATE](https://gate.ac.uk) NLP tool as part of the project titled **A pipeline for extracting evidence of crop loss from scientific reports**.
-The project's aim is to extract information from preselected document in the context of Global Burden of Crop Loss (GBCL) that describes crop loss from insect infiltration.
+The project's aim is to extract information from preselected documents in the context of Global Burden of Crop Loss (GBCL) that describes crop loss from insect infiltration.
 The pipeline achieves this goal by mining sentences from the documents which are chosen based on the annotations submitted by the user.
 The results are saved in a single spreadsheet in TSV format.